DMSaunders/event-fraud-case-study-public/overview.md

 #### [Deliverable]: Prediction script backed by a database

-We want to store each prediction the model makes on new examples, which means we'll need a database.
+You'll want to store each prediction the model makes on new examples, which means you'll need a database.

 1. Set up a Postgres or MongoDB database that will store each example that the script runs on.
 You should create a database schema that reflects the form of the raw example data and add a column for the predicted probability of fraud.

 2. Write a function in your script that takes the example data and the prediction as arguments and inserts the data into the database.

     Now, each time you run your script, one row should be added to the `predictions` table with a predicted probability of fraud.

 ## Day 2: Morning